100 year old pie crust recipe - dee dee's

 1

-In a large mixing bowl, combine all-purpose flour, shortening, sugar, and salt.
+In a large mixing bowl, combine the flour, shortening, sugar, and salt.
 Blend together with a pastry cutter until crumbly.

 • Pouring egg, mixed with water, into flour.